About the Author

 She was awarded as the 'PR Rising Star' by World Communications Forum Association (WCFA) at the Davos Summit in Switzerland in 2025, and is part of the WCFA Speaker Bureau.

-She is the author of the blog Little Things That Matter, which explores her experiences as a global citizen and stories where science and social science meet.
-Chetna also has to her credit many articles published in Deutsche Welle, Germany's international broadcaster.
+She is the author of the blog Little Things That Matter, which explores her experiences as a global citizen, specially where science and social science meet.
+Chetna also has to her credit many articles and a podcast published for Deutsche Welle, Germany's international broadcaster.
 She was featured in the German newspaper Rheinische Post and her other works can be seen on Symmetry and Medium.
 She is based near Geneva, Switzerland.

 Professional Work

-At ADVANTICS, Chetna Krishna-Becker serves as the Marketing Manager, leading marketing and communications efforts in the renewable energy transformation sector.
-The company’s portfolio delivers compact, high-efficiency solutions for critical and demanding applications—from EV charging and microgrids to marine and government sectors, enabling the next-generation of energy infrastructure.
+Chetna leads marketing and communications efforts at ADVANTICS, particularly in the renewable energy transformation sector.
+ADVANTICS delivers compact, high-efficiency solutions for critical and demanding applications from EV charging, powering data centres, microgrids to marine and government sectors, enabling the next-generation of energy infrastructure.

-ADVANTICS is an active member in industry initiatives such as the CharIN Testival, promoting interoperability and advancing fast-charging standards essential for sustainable mobility.
+ADVANTICS was founded in 2017 by CERN alumni and is an active member in industry initiatives such as the CharIN Testivals, promoting interoperability and advancing fast-charging standards essential for sustainable mobility.

 Her articles for CERN's website can be found here: home.cern/authors/chetna-krishna